Tukwila Pool Rules

-- Pool staff is authorized to enforce rules and supervise the public use of the pool facility.
+- The pool staff is authorized to enforce rules and supervise the public use of the pool facility.
 Please follow all rules and respect staff members’ efforts to keep everyone safe.

 - Adult supervision: Children six (6) years of age and younger or under 48” in height must be directly supervised by an adult in the water and be within an arm’s length distance at all times.

 - No diving in shallow water.
 Diving is only allowed from the deck in designated areas under direct supervision.
-(A yellow line marks diving area and a red line marks non-diving area.)
+(A yellow line marks the diving area and a red line marks the non-diving area.)

 - Food and drink in designated areas only.
 No gum or glass containers.

 - Spectators are welcome in the designated areas.

 - All swimmers must shower before entering the pool.

 - Running, horseplay, or pushing is not allowed.

 - Mask/fins/snorkels and other swimming aids must be approved by the pool staff.